UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-10-07-decision-theory.md

 <!--more-->

 But first I need to contextualise.
 Why should I need to make a choice about bringing an umbrella?
 The sky is cloudy and it might rain.
-If I had an umbrella when I rained, I wouldn’t get wet - but I don’t have a bag or anywhere to put it, meaning it would be dead weight I’d carry around for the whole day if it happened not to rain.
+If I had an umbrella when it rained, I wouldn’t get wet - but I don’t have a bag or anywhere to put it, meaning it would be dead weight I’d carry around for the whole day if it happened *not* to rain.
 If it did rain without an umbrella, though, I’d probably catch a cold and be soaked for the entire day, which is definitely worse.
 But wouldn’t it be nice if it didn’t rain and I didn’t carry an umbrella?
 Then I wouldn’t have to bring an extra load with me at all.

 Based off this, I’ve established four scenarios.
 Two of them are optimal, the other two are certainly not.

 1. It rains and I have an umbrella – Good!
-2. It rains and I don’t have an umbrella – Bad!
+2. It rains and I *don’t* have an umbrella – Bad!
 3. It doesn’t rain and I have an umbrella – Bad, but perhaps not as bad as scenario two?
 4. It doesn’t rain and I don’t have an umbrella – The best!